 News from Montlaur Gites

-We have now had our website for three years and have been surprised and pleased that so many people have visited it and enjoyed reading about our life here in Montlaur.
-We have a steady stream of visitors each summer ( their reviews can be found on Trip Advisor and Homeaway) mainly from France, England, Spain and Germany but also from much further afield.
+We have now had our website for four years and have been surprised and pleased that so many people have visited it and enjoyed reading about our life here in Montlaur.
+We have a steady stream of visitors each summer ( their reviews can be found on Homeaway and Trip Advisor ) mainly from France, England, Spain and Germany but also we haev had a number of longer winter lets from Australia, Canada and the USA.
 We have continued to make improvements to our houses and have welcomed suggestions from our guests.
-We are currently developing even more comprehensive information books for each house full of suggestions of interesting places to visit, local events and great places to eat !
+We haev developed even more comprehensive information books for each house full of suggestions of interesting places to visit, local events and great places to eat !
 People still surprise us with hidden gems they have discovered .

 We have now added calendars to our website which will make it easier to see availability .

-This summer will see the end of internet and telephone mobile roaming charges within Europe and next year we will have fibre optic internet in the village, although our current internet speed is pretty good and noone has had a problem with it!
+Last summer saw the end of internet and telephone mobile roaming charges within Europe and we shoudl shortly have fibre optic internet in the village, although our current internet speed is pretty good and noone has had a problem with it!

 If you understand some written French we can email you on request the latest PDF newsletter of the local area with lots of news about activities and events in Montlaur as well as interesting articles about local flora and fauna